 GitHub-first release readiness

-Turn GitHub signals into a release verdict.
+Turn GitHub signals into a release call.

 For teams asking this question under release pressure.